inquisitiveSoft/Falcon-Flights/README.md

-# The
+# Description
 This is an example app that shows launches of Space X's Falcon 9 rockets.
+Tested on iPhone device and simulator.

+# Getting Started
+`RootView.swift` probably makes sense as the starting point for diving into the code.

 # Aims
 I like to use example projects to test out ideas.
 For this project I started out with the aim of using more Combine, and specifically trying to work out how Combine could be used to read a paging api.
 Ideally this would be generic, so that it could be reusable.